by Clare Kirlin

 Think of the most common questions your prospects ask, like “Why should I buy from you?”
 Forget trying to sound like an expert, a robot, or professional copywriter.
 Just hit record and freely state exactly what you would say if you were having a face-to-face conversation.
 Example: Why should you buy from me?
 You’ll be totally satisfied.
 I’m professional, honest, and local with five-star online reviews.
 I’ll give you more personal service than the competition...

 Type out exactly what you just said.

 BONUS: Go back to hack No. 2 and ensure that your statements speak to the customer.

 You’ll have to play with length depending on the content you’re writing (an ad, an email, a landing page), but your customers will appreciate the authenticity.

 Remember, nobody is born knowing how to write and you don’t have to love it.
 Even top-notch professionals get their work ripped to shreds by editors.
 But, your marketing will be more effective if you improve on it.
 With these five copywriting hacks, it won’t feel like torture.

-Clare is the Associate Copy Director at Infusionsoft by Keap, where she works to craft meaningful messaging for a worldwide audience of small business superheroes.
+Clare is the Associate Copy Director at Keap, where she works to craft meaningful messaging for a worldwide audience of small business superheroes.
 Her 10-year marketing career has deep roots in content strategy, with an emphasis on B2B technology.
 Outside the office, Clare can usually be found indulging her passion for language as a creative writer, prolific reader, and inexorable chatterbox.
 She is a proud parent of one daughter and self-nominated captain of Team Oxford Comma.
 Connect with Clare on Twitter @clarekirlin.